Carroll W. McColpin: RAF service

 Despite official United States government disapproval, McColpin travelled via Canada to England where he joined the Royal Air Force (RAF) in November 1940.

 After serving initially with the RAF's No. 607 Squadron in May 1941, McColpin joined the second Eagle Squadron, No. 121 Squadron, as a pilot and then went to No. 71 Squadron, the 1st Eagle Squadron.
 In November 1941 he was awarded the Distinguished Flying Cross.
 The award was made personally by King George VI.
 In January 1942 he was posted as a flight commander in No. 133 Squadron.
-McColpin went back to the United States in June 1942 to participate for 10 weeks in a War Bond tour followed by 4 weeks home leave.
+McColpin went back to the United States in June 1942 to participate for 10 weeks in a war bond tour, followed by four weeks home leave.
 On his return, being an American, a flying ace and having served in combat with all three Eagle Squadrons, McColpin was appointed to command 133 Squadron.

 McColpin was the only American to fly combat in all three RAF American Eagle Squadrons.
 He flew a total of over 300 missions in these squadrons, counting the ones he flew with No. 607 Squadron.
-He was a double ace before Pearl Harbor and was the first American to be decorated, in Buckingham Palace, by King George VI during World War II.
+He was a double ace before Pearl Harbor and was the first American to be decorated, at Buckingham Palace, by King George VI during World War II.

 USAAF service

 On the United States entry into the war, and the arrival of the United States' Eighth Air Force in Britain, the US Eagle Squadron personnel and equipment transferred to the United States Army Air Forces in September 1942 and McColpin was appointed to the rank of major and the command of the 336th Fighter Squadron, 4th Fighter Group.
-Returning to the United States in 1943, he was assigned duty as assistant deputy for operations, III Fighter Command, Drew Field, Florida, and he subsequently assumed command of the 407th Fighter Bomber Group at Lakeland Field, Florida. in September of that year.
+Returning to the United States in 1943, he was assigned duty as assistant deputy for operations, III Fighter Command, Drew Field, Florida, and he subsequently assumed command of the 407th Fighter Bomber Group at Lakeland Army Air Field, Florida in September of that year.

-In January 1944, McColpin was appointed commander of the 404th Fighter Bomber Group at Myrtle Beach Field, South Carolina, and moved that unit overseas to England where he remained in command through the English, French and Belgian campaigns.
+In January 1944, McColpin was appointed commander of the 404th Fighter Bomber Group at Myrtle Beach Army Air Field, South Carolina, and moved that unit overseas to England where he remained in command through the English, French and Belgian campaigns.

 In December 1944, McColpin transferred to the XXIX Tactical Air Command as director of combat operations.
-He returned to the United States in March 1945 and served as deputy and later as commander of the III Fighter Command Gunnery School at Pinellas Field, Florida until February 1946, when he proceeded to Germany to command the 365th Fighter Group at AAF Station Schweinfurt.
+He returned to the United States in March 1945 and served as deputy and later as commander of the III Fighter Command Gunnery School at Pinellas Army Air Field, Florida until February 1946, when he proceeded to Germany to command the 365th Fighter Group at AAF Station Schweinfurt.